thomaspasser/gpio-buttons/README.md

 Work in progress for a GPIO button plugin for volumio2 on the raspberry pi.
 Uses node js library 'onoff'.

-Currently 5 actions can be attached to gpio pins: Play/pause, Vol+, Vol-, Next track and Previous track.
+Currently 6 actions can be attached to gpio pins: Play/pause, Vol+, Vol-, Next track, Previous track and shutdown.

 ![GPIO Buttons interface](http://tomatpasser.dk/gpio-buttons2.png)